chiffonng/minerva-cs164/README.md

 # Minerva CS164 Optimization Methods

-This repository contains the code for the course CS164 Optimization Methods at Minerva University, and some utilities for the course.
+This repository contains the code for the course CS164 Optimization Methods at Minerva University (Fall 2024), and some utilities for the course.
 Code is written in Python and SageMath (optionally).
-In the course, I learned the math and rewrote some of the algorithms used in [scipy.optimize](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) for educational purposes.

 _Notes_: I'm still taking the course, so some of the code may be incorrect, incomplete, not optimized, or not working.
 I'll update the code as I progress through the course.

+## Curriculum

+The course is taught by Prof John Levitt and roughly follows the textbook [Kochenderfer, M. J., & Wheeler, T. A. (2019). *Algorithms for optimization*](https://algorithmsbook.com/optimization/files/optimization.pdf), with several class problems drawn from [Boyd and Vandenberghe (2018) _Convex optimization_](https://web.stanford.edu/~boyd/cvxbook/).
+The class meets twice a week for 90 minutes each session in a seminar/flipped classroom format, for a total of 25 sessions.

+- Session 1: Introduction to optimization

+- Session 2: Taylor series and numerical approximation
+- Session 3: Quadratic forms
+- Session 4: Tests for positive definiteness
+- Session 5: Bracketing methods
+- Session 6: Introduction to descent (& line search)
+- Session 7: Gradient descent
+- Session 8: Conjugate gradient
+- Session 9: Momentum and noisy gradient descent
+- Session 10: Newton's method
+- Session 11: Unconstrained optimization review

+- Session 12: Equality constraints with Lagrange multipliers
+- Session 13: Convexity
+- Session 14: KKT conditions
+- Session 15: Interpreting the KKT conditions
+- Session 16: Linear programming
+- Session 17: Duality
+- Session 18: Integer programming: branch and bound
+- Session 19: Mixed integer programming
+- Session 20: Quadratic programming

 ## Setup